Plastic Man: JLA

 Plastic Man was made a prominent member of the Justice League during Grant Morrison's run on the title.
 The story arc "Rock of Ages" shows Batman recruiting Eel to infiltrate Lex Luthor's Injustice League in the guise of the Joker, which he does successfully.
 He notably engages in combat with the goddess Circe, proving immune to her ability to turn humans into animals.
 He is later made a full-time member of the League and aids the League in several battles, including against Prometheus, Julian September, General Wade Eiling, an upgraded version of Amazo, a White Martian who assumes the identity of Bruce Wayne, and Queen Bee.
 During this period, he becomes close friends with fellow new members Steel (due to the fact that they are both "lateral thinkers") and Zauriel (Plastic Man later implies in the JLA: Heaven's Ladder graphic novel that his Catholic upbringing is a factor behind this, and Zauriel's existence is a testament to his faith).
 After the extended League dissolves at the end of the "World War III" arc, he is the only member other than the Big Seven heroes (Superman, Batman, Wonder Woman, Aquaman, The Flash, Martian Manhunter, and Green Lantern) to retain full-time membership in the JLA.

 Plastic Man has also been instrumental in defeating several foes by himself, such as a Jokerized version of Doctor Polaris and the Burning Martian persona of J'onn J'onzz (Martian Manhunter).
-He has played substantial roles in nearly every major team-up and crossover featuring the League of this era: with the Titans (The Technis Imperative), Young Justice (World Without Grownups), the Justice Society of America (Virtue and Vice, where he is one of the heroes to be possessed by one of the Seven Deadly Sins), the Avengers (the JLA/Avengers crossover) and even the Looney Tunes (in the humorous Superman & Bugs Bunny miniseries).
+He has played substantial roles in nearly every major team-up and crossover featuring the League of this era: with the Titans (The Technis Imperative), Young Justice (World Without Grownups), the Justice Society of America (Virtue and Vice, where he is one of the heroes to be possessed by one of the Seven Deadly Sins), the Avengers (the JLA/Avengers crossover), where he joins the Avengers for a short time, and even the Looney Tunes (in the humorous Superman & Bugs Bunny miniseries).
 In the "JLA: Tower of Babel" arc, Plastic Man is frozen and shattered into pieces by Ra's al Ghul's League of Assassins, as part of an attack against the Justice League.
-(He Joins the Avengers for a short time) Though he is put together again, this experience traumatizes him severely, and when it is discovered that the assassins were following methods devised by Batman, Eel joins Wonder Woman and Aquaman in voting Batman out of the League.
+Though he is put together again, this experience traumatizes him severely, and when it is discovered that the assassins were following methods devised by Batman, Eel joins Wonder Woman and Aquaman in voting Batman out of the League.
 The heroes reconcile in following issues.